Communication in Relationships: Why It’s Important and How to Improve It

 “Communication is truly essential to a healthy and fulfilling relationship,” says Dr. Elizabeth Fedrick, a psychotherapist and licensed professional counselor.
 “Communication gets everything out on the table and allows conflict to be worked through, opinions to be shared, and compromises to be reached.”

 Research found that healthy communication plays a huge role in relationship satisfaction.
-It helps with everything, from improving your sex life to resolving conflicts with your partner.
+Even though it may feel like we’re repeating ourselves, the importance of communication in a healthy relationship cannot be underplayed.
+Effective communication skills help with everything, from improving your sex life to resolving conflicts with your partner.

 What is proper communication in a relationship?